Link: Apply now for the Aeroplan® Credit Card

-In late 2021, we saw the introduction of the new Aeroplan® Credit Card.
+The Aeroplan® Credit Card is one of the most compelling co-branded airline credit cards out there.
 I’m a huge fan of the Air Canada Aeroplan program — even if you have no connection to Air Canada or Aeroplan, the program is fantastic for partner redemptions, and this card is worth being aware of.
-In this post, I wanted to take an in-depth look at this awesome credit card.

-The Aeroplan Credit Card has a solid bonus that has two components worth up to 101,000 Aeroplan points:
+The Aeroplan Credit Card has a huge two-part welcome bonus of up to 100,000 Aeroplan bonus points, broken down as follows:

 Application rules & restrictions

 The Aeroplan Credit Card is issued by Chase, and has pretty standard application restrictions:

 - Chase’s normal credit card application rules apply, including the 5/24 rule